-According to Tayeb (1988)"culture is a set of historically evolved learned values, attitudes and meanings shared by the members of a given community that influence that material and non-material way of life".
-The shared values. beliefs and characteristics of the members of the community are learned through various levels of the process of the social institutions.
-Garrison (1996)

-"The explained, important institutions of social learning are family, religion, formal education, and society.
-Culture is a complex phenomenon and it can explain with many elements in multiple interpretations: different levels (national. regional, business. layers of individuals; society (gender, age, social class. occupation, family, religion); varying context of life (individual, group, community)".
+According to Tayeb (1988) "culture is a set of historically evolved learned values, attitudes and meanings shared by the members of a given community that influence that material and nonmaterial way of life".
+The shared values, beliefs and characteristics of the members of the community are learned through various levels of the process of the social institutions.
+Garrison (1996) explained, "The important institutions of social learning are family, religion, formal education, and society.
+Culture is a complex phenomenon and it can explain with many elements in multiple interpretations: different levels (national, regional, business, individuals; layers of society (gender, age, social class. occupation, family, religion); varying context of life (individual, group, community)".

 The Sociologists study an entrepreneur's role in the sociocultural aspects that includes his family, social status, caste, religion, and other affiliations.
-Nanayakkara (1999) studied the Sri culture Lankan and society. discussed the institutional elements of the socio-cultural system inclusive of the family, caste, ethnicity, class, religion and education. and noted the philosophical foundations of the Sri Lankan culture and society.

-Accordingly "the individual and their different behavioural patterns have been found from this study include several concepts: dependence, lack of selfconfidence and lack of freedom, accepting the status-quo, attitude work, towards respect for authority, loyalty, and collective human rights".
+Nanayakkara (1999) studied the Sri Lankan culture and society, discussed the institutional elements of the socio-cultural system inclusive of the family, caste, ethnicity, class, religion and education, and noted the philosophical foundations of the Sri Lankan culture society.
+Accordingly "the and different individual and their behavioural patterns have been found from this study include several concepts: dependence, lack of selfconfidence and lack of freedom. accepting the status-quo, attitude towards work, respect for authority, loyalty, and collective human rights".

-In addition, Hofstede (1980)defined "culture as the 'collective programming of the mind which distinguishes one group of people from another".
+In addition, Hofstede (1980) defined "culture 'collective the as programming of the mind which distinguishes one group of people from another".
 Where the agreed values and beliefs of the community play an important role in the behaviour of the people and the way the people perceived the situation and their reaction on it is different among the community.
-In this study, he explained "the dimensions of culture such as power distance, uncertainty avoidance. individualism and collectivism, femininity and masculinity and time orientations to measure the culture of the nations.
+In this study, he explained "the dimensions of culture such as power distance, uncertainty avoidance, individualism and collectivism, femininity and masculinity and time orientations to measure the culture of the nations.
 This study proved that cultural values are different from one community to another.